LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

     **Other phones, including iPhone 17 models other than 17e, do not have the reconnection problems with InPlay DASH Pods** - but see [Increase in DASH Faults](#increase-in-dash-faults) when using the *keep-connected* Bluetooth method which affects all phone models and seems to be box specific.

-> * Note that the BLE Management modifications found in the `dev` branch, known as *ble-heartbeat*. cannot fix the slow reconnection time for Atlas DASH Pods using iPhone 16 and 17e.
+> * Note that the BLE Management modifications, known as *ble-heartbeat*, found in release code with v3.14.6 or newer cannot fix the slow reconnection time for Atlas DASH Pods using iPhone 16 and 17e.

 > * The `next-dev` code offers yet another version of connect on demand, nicknamed *eager-connect*.
 It senses if the connection is taking too long, quits the attempt and retries until the connection goes through.
 For iPhone 16/17e, this can still be a few seconds, but much faster than before.

+#### Historical Information about 203 Fault increase with Atlas DASH pods

 Beginning in 2025, DASH Pods began using the newer version of chips and firmware.
 The only way to tell the difference before use is to examine the paper cover over the Pods inside the box for the word `Atlas` (newer) or `SAW` (older) as shown in the graphic below.
 These `Atlas` Pods, which report electronically as `InPlay BLE`, are the new version.